urosaria/simple-recruit-me-api/README.md

 # Simply Recruit Me API

 ## Before Start
-This application was tested by Postman.
+This application was to handle a simple API, and it was tested by Postman.

 ## Configuration
 * JDK: JDK 17